Azure/tomcat-container-quickstart/README.md

 ## Getting started

+### Building and testing locally

 If you have Docker CLI installed locally, you can build a docker image by running `docker build . -t quickstart` from the root of this repository.

-You can then execute the image by typing `docker run -p8080:8080 -d quickstart'.
+You can then execute the image by typing `docker run -p8080:8080 -d quickstart`.
 Once the container is running, navigate to `http://localhost:8080` in [your favorite browser](https://www.microsoft.com/edge), and you should see a startup page.

+### Building and testing on Azure

+Alternatively, you can build and test the image in Azure.
+These steps can be performed from [Azure CloudShell](https://shell.azure.com) or from any machine with [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) installed.

+1. [Create an Azure Container Registry](https://portal.azure.com/#create/Microsoft.ContainerRegistry).
+Be sure to enable the admin user.

+1. Clone the repository and navigate into the root of the repository.

+1. Once the Azure Container Registry instance is created, run the following command, where `${REGISTRY_NAME}` is the name of the Azure Container Registry you just created:

+    ```bash
+    az acr build -r ${REGISTRY_NAME} -t "${REGISTRY_NAME}.azurecr.io/quickstart" .
+    ```

+    The Azure Container Registry will now build the docker image on its own server.

+1. Once the image build has completed, run the following command.
+It will deploy the image onto an Azure Container Instance. `${RESOURCE_GROUP}` should be the name of a resource group in your azure subscription. `${REGISTRY_NAME}` should be the same as above

+    ```bash
+    az container create -g ${RESOURCE_GROUP} -n ${REGISTRY_NAME} --image "${REGISTRY_NAME}.azurecr.io/quickstart"  \
+        --registry-password "$(az acr credential show -n $REGISTRY_NAME --query "passwords[0].value" -o tsv)" \
+        --registry-username "${REGISTRY_NAME}" --ip-address Public --ports 8080 \
+        --query "ipAddress.ip"
+    ```

+    When the command completes, it will display an IP address.
+Navigate to `http://<The IP Address>:8080` in your browser, and you should see the home page of the deployed web application.

+    To terminate the container instance, run

+    ```bash
+    az container delete -g ${RESOURCE_GROUP} -n ${REGISTRY_NAME} --yes
+    ```

 ## Contributing